prasadrajandran/node-getopts/README.md

   - Errors are collected into an array
 - Subcommand support (with infinite nesting)
   - Subcommands support their own set of options and arguments
-- Argument and option argument filters
+- Argument filters that allow for:
-  - Argument validation
+  - Validation
   - Type casting
   - etc.
+- Command and option aliases
 - Built-in TypeScript type declarations

 ## How Do I Use It?